What Is a Data Breach?

 How Data Breaches Happen

-The most common causes are: SQL injection attacks targeting web application databases; credential stuffing using leaked username/password pairs from previous breaches; phishing attacks that compromise employee credentials; misconfigured cloud storage buckets (S3, Azure Blob) exposed to the public internet; insider threats from employees with excessive data access; and unpatched vulnerabilities in operating systems or web frameworks.
+The most common causes are: SQL injection attacks targeting web application databases; credential stuffing using leaked username/password pairs from previous breaches; phishing attacks that compromise employee credentials; misconfigured cloud storage buckets (S3, Azure Blob) exposed to the public internet; insider threats from employees with excessive data access; and unpatched or zero-day vulnerabilities in operating systems or web frameworks.

 What to Do After a Data Breach